play-with-go/play-with-go/_posts/2020-11-08-retract-module-versions_go116_en.markdown

 category: What's coming in Go 1.16
 difficulty: Intermediate
 excerpt: Learn how to flag modules that shouldn't be used
-guide: 2020-11-08-retracting-module-versions
+guide: 2020-11-08-retract-module-versions
 lang: en
 layout: post
-title: Retracting Module Versions
+title: Retract Module Versions
 ---

+_By [Jay Conrod](https://twitter.com/jayconrod), software engineer on the [Go](https://golang.org/) tools team, and principal author of module retraction in the `go` command._

 _Note: this is a preview of a `cmd/go` feature that is due to land in Go 1.16_